crowdwave/identoro/README.md

 - Rate limiting on signin attempts
 - Rate limiting on email sends
 - Configurable via environment variables
-- Works with Postgres or sqlite
+- Works with Postgres or SQLite
 - Works with existing user tables in Postgres
-- Entire server in single binary file
+- Entire server in a single binary file

 ## Installation